 3. No Coffee

-(At least not first thing).
-When you wake up, reach for the water instead of the caffeinated stuff.
+At least not first thing.
+When you wake up, reach for some warm water with lemon instead of the caffeinated stuff.
 Overnight, your body becomes dehydrated, which ultimately causes fatigue.
-So drinking water as soon as you wake up will not only hydrate you but will help your body maintain a healthy flow of oxygen, making you feel rested and full of energy.
+Drinking water as soon as you wake up will not only hydrate you, but will help your body maintain a healthy flow of oxygen, making you feel rested and full of energy.

 4. Yes To Sunshine

-It’s probably true that the last thing you want to do is open your curtain to blinding sunshine when you’re still half-awake but seeing some sun will remind your internal clock that it’s morning and it’s time to wake up.
+It’s probably true that the last thing you want to do is open your curtains to blinding sunshine when you’re only half-awake, but seeing some sun will remind your internal clock that it’s morning and it’s time to wake up!
 If you have to wake up when it’s still dark, consider getting yourself a light therapy box which mimics outdoor light (and you can schedule when it turns on).

 5. Yes To Music

 You know the happy, uplifting feeling you get when you listen to your favorite song?
-Well, if you listen to it on a morning (or even set it as your alarm) it can make your morning slightly more bearable.
-Studies have shown that your brain release a significant amount of dopamine when your favorite song comes on, so it might not make getting out of bed much easier, but you’ll definitely be in a better mood.
+Well, if you listen to it in the morning (or even set it as your alarm) it can make your morning slightly more bearable.
+Studies have shown that your brain releases a significant amount of dopamine when your favorite song comes on, so it might not make getting out of bed much easier, but you’ll definitely be in a better mood.

 6. Yes To Exercise

-As a non-morning person, the idea of exercise as soon as you wake up might not seem appealing, but it will get you invigorated and help you sleep on an evening, too.
-If it seems unlikely you’ll find yourself on a treadmill at 8am, try some light yoga poses and stretches instead (you can even do these on your bedroom floor), or a quick YouTube HIIT workout!
+As a non-morning person, the idea of exercise as soon as you wake up might not seem appealing, but it will get you invigorated, pump you with endorphins, and ready to rock your day.
+If it seems unlikely you’ll find yourself in the gym at 8am, try some light yoga poses and stretches instead (you can even do these on your bedroom floor), or a quick YouTube HIIT workout!

 7. Yes to Essential Oils

-To really help wake you up on a morning, or get you through the 3 pm dip, we have the perfect Pure Energy essential oil roller, formulated to boost your energy levels and calm any anxiety.
-The Orange and Grapefruit Oil will fight hypertension, improve blood-flow and enhance your mood!
+To really help wake you up in the morning, or get you through the 3pm dip at work, we have the perfect essential oil roller for you: Pure Energy.
+Formulated to boost your energy levels and calm any anxiety, the expert blend of Orange and Grapefruit Oil will fight hypertension, improve blood flow and enhance your mood!
 What better way to combat tiredness throughout the day.
-For 30% off, click through this link!

 8. Yes To a Good Breakfast

 We know that you’ve heard this one before.
 A good breakfast sets you up for the day and helps you feel more energized.
 Eating within an hour of waking is optimum for boosting your metabolism, too.
-Try eating foods rich in protein and fiber and avoid fats and potassium as these will leave you sluggish.
+Try eating foods rich in protein and fiber and avoid carbs and sugar as these will leave you feeling sluggish.

-We can’t guarantee these 7 things will transform you into the morning person you’ve always wanted to be, but it will certainly help make your mornings easier and get your circadian rhythm on track.
+We can’t guarantee these tips will transform you into a morning person in a few days, but they will certainly help make your mornings easier and get your circadian rhythm on track.
 To find out more about your body’s natural cycle, head over to our blog about it.

 Want to win cool prizes?